Maya Rockeymoore Cummings seeks husband’s seat in Congress

 The widow of U.S. Rep. Elijah Cummings has resigned as Maryland's Democratic Party chair to run for her late husband's congressional seat.

-News outlets report 48-year-old Maya Rockeymoore Cummings plans to formally announce her campaign at her Baltimore home Tuesday morning.
+Maya Rockeymoore Cummings, 48, is expected to formally announce her campaign at her Baltimore home Tuesday morning, news outlets reported.
 Congressman Elijah Cummings died last month at the age of 68.

+"I am, of course, devastated at the loss of my spouse, but his spirit is with me," Rockeymoore Cummings told The Baltimore Sun .
+"I'm going to run this race and I'm going to run it hard, as if he's still right here by my side."

+She says Cummings told her he wanted her to succeed him if he died.
+She said he was conflicted about whether he should to resign or stay in office.

-Rockeymoore Cummings also says she will undergo a preventative double mastectomy Friday.
-Her family has a history of breast cancer.
+Rockeymoore Cummings also said she will undergo a preventative double mastectomy Friday.
 She expects her recovery to take up to four weeks.
+Her mother died from breast cancer in 2015 and her sister was diagnosed with the disease last year, according to the newspaper.
+She said the surgery had been planned since before her late husband died.

 Comments